 He snapped a single picture of the legacy of the world’s greatest mind.

 What that picture (below) shows is chaos.
 Not an inch of Einstein’s desk is free of paper.
-Books, manuscripts, magazines, and envelopes are everywhere (alone with what looks like a cookie jar).
+Books, manuscripts, magazines, and envelopes are everywhere (read: He had a messy desk).
 The same goes for the shelves.
 One shelf holds neatly arrayed journals, but elsewhere are piles and piles of papers.

 It’s a mess, and he liked it that way.
 When asked about his messy desk, Einstein remarked “If a cluttered desk is a sign of a cluttered mind, then what are we to think of an empty desk?”